Light Dependent Resistor

 and the 240V device - for example a security light - switches on.

-For details of a more advanced light/dark sensor circuit click here to read our new article LM741 Light/Dark Sensor Circuit
+For details of a more advanced light/dark sensor circuits click here to read our article LM741 Light/Dark Sensor Circuit

 .
-We have these circuits available for sale.
+We have these circuits available for sale in both low current

 Comment on this Article